Koala (Year 4)

 French: Presenting Myself;

-Homework will be sent home on a Thursday to be returned to school the following Thursday to be marked as a whole class.
+Homework will be sent home on a Thursday to be returned to school the following Wednesday to be marked as a whole class.
 The children should complete their work in their homework book.
-Homework will be arithmetic or calculations practice and reading comprehension.
+Homework will be arithmetic or Maths practice and reading comprehension.
 All homework is discussed with the children before they take it home.
 However, if your child is unsure what to do, please encourage them to ask the class teacher for help before it is due in.

 The children should all be reading regularly at home, particularly if they are not confident readers.
 It is useful if children are discussing their reading with an adult to develop their comprehension and discussion skills and filling in their reading records with comments about what they are reading.
 The children are welcome to bring in a suitable reading book from home if they wish.